You are viewing United States

 Our Founders

 R.W. and Mary Nelson were a curious young couple who had just welcomed their fifth child when R.W. tapped into his entrepreneurial spirit to launch a new company focused on bringing innovative solutions to the agricultural industry.
-As R.W. began mixing ingredients for animal feed in a Maytag® washer at his father’s sheep barn, Mary set up shop in the family home, where she tended the administrative side of the operation.
+As R.W. began mixing ingredients for animal feed in a Maytag® washer, Mary set up shop in the family home, where she tended the administrative side of the operation.

 Although the timing of this endeavor may seem overwhelming to most, it fulfilled R.W. and Mary’s shared passion for serving others.
 Both were compelled to make a difference and transform the quality of life for people around the world.
 Now, more than six decades later, the Nelsons have impacted billions of people globally by producing more than 500 specialty ingredients that span six continents and employing thousands of team members serving more than 120 countries.